lzharif/100-days-of-code/log.md

 **Today's Progress**: I created a model, viewholder, and function to retrieve chat in @sahabatsehati_id apps, though it's still using dummy data.

 **Thoughts:** I intend to add more features in the following days.
 However, I need to focus more on the core features.
 Therefore, I can release the MVP faster to a market.

+### Day 9: January 6, 2018

+**Today's Progress**: I'm adding the feature for user to see other profile page in @sahabatsehati_id apps.

+**Thoughts:** Seems like using Fragment in apps give user flowing experience, rather than using activity.